sajmoni/alchemy/static/template/README.md

 ### Misc

  - Content in the `static` folder will be copied over to `dist` without being bundled.
-This is where you should put your sprite sheets.
+This is used for sprite sheets.

+ - For pixel perfect rendering: uncomment line `5` in `src/app.js`